Open topic with navigation

 Step 11 - Install Blackbaud Infinity SDK

 Each developer should install the Blackbaud Infinity SDK in order to build custom features.
-The Blackbaud Infinity SDK can be downloaded from the Blackbaud.com website.
+The Blackbaud Infinity SDK can be downloaded from the Downloads page of the Blackbaud website, and installation instructions are available at Blackbaud Enterprise SDK Installer.

-Before you install the SDK, you must install a program on the Infinity platform, such as Blackbaud CRM.
-If you don't have an Infinity program and its database in place, the SDK installation will fail.
+Before you install the SDK, you must install a program on the Infinity platform such as Blackbaud CRM.
+If you don't have an Infinity program and database in place, the SDK installation will fail.

 The version of Blackbaud Infinity SDK must also match the version of Blackbaud CRM.
-(For example, if you use Blackbaud CRM version 2.93, then you need to install the 2.93 version of the SDK.)
+For example, if you use Blackbaud CRM version 3.0, then install the 3.0 version of the SDK.
 As part of the installation process, the Blackbaud Infinity SDK installation wizard associates the SDK with the SQL Server instance and database for your Infinity programs.
 And starting with SDK version 3.0, the installation wizard also allows you to specify a default spec author for catalog items, a default prefix for the database artifacts, and default folders for creating projects and building projects.

-Note: SDK version 2.91 and higher have dependencies on .NET 4.0 and therefore will require Visual Studio 2010.
+Note: SDK versions 2.91 and higher have dependencies on .NET 4.0 and therefore will require Visual Studio 2010 or later.
 If you set references to any of Infinity SDK assemblies that have dependencies on the .NET Framework 4.0, we will need to utilize .NET Framework 4.0 and Visual Studio 2010.

 Switching Between Versions of Blackbaud Infinity SDK

-A developer may have more than one version of Blackbaud CRM and SDK installed at the same time in different folders on the file system..
-For example, if the developer is supporting version 2.93 and 2.94 of Blackbaud CRM, then that developer will have two versions of CRM and SDK installed in two different folders..
+A developer may have more than one version of Blackbaud CRM and SDK installed in different folders on the file system..
+For example, to support versions 2.93 and 2.94 of Blackbaud CRM, a developer can have those two versions of CRM and SDK installed in two different folders.

 On the developer’s machine, use SetCurrentSDK.bat within the SDK folder to switch between the different SDK versions.
 The batch file is included with the SDK and may be found within the SDK folder.
 Navigate to the folder containing the version of the SDK you wish to switch to, and run the SetCurrentSDK.bat file as Administrator.